Syncano/website/README.md

 After that you can run the website with a `$ npm start` command.
 Required JSON files should be downloaded automatically.

+# How To Build

+To build the website use the following command:

+    $ npm run build

+It will create a `public` directory with all static files inside.
+Also when building, all files from `static` directory are copied to `public` folder.

 # E2E Testing

 We are using [Nightwatch.js](http://nightwatchjs.org/) for e2e testing.